radius-project/docs/docs/content/author-apps/recipes/_index.md

 | [`Applications.Link/mongoDatabases`]({{< ref mongodb >}}) |
 | [`Applications.Link/daprStateStores`]({{< ref dapr-statestore >}}) |

+## Infrastructure linking

+When you use a Recipe to deploy infrastructure (_e.g.
+Azure, AWS resources_), that infrastructure is automatically linked and tracked as part of the Recipe-enabled resource.
+This means you can inspect what infrastructure supports the resource.
+Use [`rad resource show -o json`]({{< ref rad_resource_show >}}) to view this information.

 ## Infrastructure lifecycle

-When Recipe-supported resources are deployed the Recipe is run, which deploys the underlying infrastructure.
-When the Recipe-supported resource is deleted the underlying infrastructure is not deleted and remains deployed.
-Stay tuned for updates on infrastructure auto-deletion, where infrastructure is automatically deleted when the Recipe-supported resource is deleted.
+When Recipe-supported resources are deployed it triggers the Recipe, which in turn deploys the underlying infrastructure.
+When the Recipe-supported resource is deleted the underlying infrastructure is deleted as well.

+### Existing resources

+If you leverage [Bicep existing resources](https://learn.microsoft.com/azure/azure-resource-manager/bicep/existing-resource) in your Recipe, they will not be deleted when the Recipe-supported resource is deleted.

+> Note: `existing` resources are not currently [tracked](#infrastructure-linking) as part of Recipe-enabled resources, meaning you won't see them in the definition of the resource, unlike regular resources which are linked to the resource.

 ## Further Reading